project-chip/matter-handbook/content/HowItWorks/InteractionModel.md

 The Node that initiates a Transaction is the Initiator, while the Node that responds is the Target.
 Typically the Initiator is a Client Cluster and the Target is a Server Cluster.
 However, there are exceptions to this pattern, such as in the Subscription Interactions analyzed further down in this section.

 ### Groups
-Nodes in Matter may belong to a Group.
-A Group of Devices is a mechanism for addressing and sending messages to several Devices in the same Action simultaneously.
+Nodes and Endpoints in Matter may belong to a Group.
+A Group is a mechanism for addressing and sending messages to several Nodes in the same Action simultaneously.
 All Nodes in a Group share the same Group ID, a 16-bit integer.

 To accomplish group-level communication (Groupcast), Matter leverages IPv6 Multicast messages, and all Group members have the same Multicast address.